-Quite a few of our native plants are dioecious – plants that have either male flowers or female flowers on a given plant.
+Quite a few of our native plants are dioecious – plants are either male or female.
 With dioecious plants that bear fruit, you need both male and female plants for pollination and fruit production.
 Why care?
 Well, consider how important native fruits are for wildlife species that have evolved with regional native plants.
-A Cedar Waxwing without the fruit of an Eastern Redcedar (for which it is named), is an unhappy bird.
+A Cedar Waxwing without the fruit of an Eastern redcedar (for which it is named), is an unhappy bird.

 Hollies are just one example of dioecious plants.
-Winterberry (Ilex verticillata), American Holly (Ilex opaca) and Inkberry (Ilex glabra) are some of our native holly species.
-The problem is that nurseries often only carry the showy females that bear fruit.
+Winterberry (Ilex verticillata), American holly (Ilex opaca) and Inkberry (Ilex glabra) are some of our native holly species.
+The problem is that nurseries often only carry the showy females that bear fruit (when a male pollinator is present).
 The male hollies are nowhere to be found – a case of horticultural gender discrimination!
-And, should you buy a partner-less female – no fruit for your garden, no fruit for wildlife.
+And, should you buy a partner-less female – no fruit for your garden, no fruit for wildlife, no pollen for bees.

 The Desperate Search for Male Plants

 Here’s a typical phone call to a local nursery: “Hello,…do you have any male Inkberries?
 I’m really desperate.
-I’ve been calling nurseries and garden centers all week and I can’t find an Ilex glabra ‘Pretty Boy’ or straight species male.
+I’ve been calling nurseries and garden centers all week and I can’t find an Ilex glabra ‘Nordic’ or ‘Pretty Boy’ or a straight species male.
 I need a male!
-I don’t know what I’m going to do – I must get some berries!
+I don’t know what I’m going to do – the birds must get some berries, the bees need pollen!
 Please, can you help me?
-I need berries!”

 Must we be reduced to sounding like a drug addict or a sexaholic when finding native plants?
 Even when we reach out to some self-proclaimed “native nurseries” – the ones that are supposed to be ecologically oriented – we often have the same result.
 Don’t accept the oft-used suggestion from a nursery: “don’t worry, there are probably some males growing nearby.”
 And, maybe there are not.
 It’s time to rise up for plant gender equality!
 Male plants matter, too!